-TEMPERATURE FLOW REQUIREMENTS The materials selected for the pressure regulator not only need to be compatible with the fluid but also must be able to function properly at the expected operating temperature.
+TEMPERATURE The materials selected for the pressure regulator not only need to be compatible with the fluid but also must be able to function properly at the expected operating temperature.
 The primary concern is whether or not the elastomer chosen will function properly throughout the expected temperature range.
 Additionally, the operating temperature may affect flow capacity and/or the spring rate in extreme applications.
-What is the maximum flow rate that the application requirements are also an important consideration.

-requires?
-How much does the flow rate vary?
-Porting SIZE & WEIGHT In many high technology applications space is limited and weight is a factor.
-Some manufactures specialize in miniature components and should be consulted.
+SIZE & WEIGHT In many high technology applications space is limited and weight is a factor.
+Some manufactures specialize in miniature components and should be consulted if overall size and weight are critical.
 Material selection, particularly the regulator body components, will impact weight.
 Also carefully consider the port (thread) sizes, adjustment styles, and mounting options as these will influence size and weight.